JourdanFK/Android/README.md

 # Android-
-Don't mind this, it's just an android app I'm developing while 'studying' android development.
+Don't mind this, it's just an Android app I'm developing while 'studying' Android Development.

 #
-Thanks to Chanakan55991 who helped me study Java and Android Development.
+Thanks to Chanakan55991 who helped me a lot when studying Java and Android Development.